mapl/documentation/api.rst

 Authentication
 --------------

-The Miniflux API use HTTP Basic authentication.
+The Miniflux API uses HTTP Basic authentication.
 The credentials are the username/password of your account.

 Clients
 -------

-There are 2 official API clients, one written in Go and another written in Python.
+There are 2 official API clients, one written in Go and another one written in Python.

 Golang Client
 ~~~~~~~~~~~~~